Skip to content

 When you open KeePassium AutoFill, the system gives it some context info to find the most relevant credentials.
 That info is just a short text: a page URL from a web browser or some internal ID from other apps.

-KeePassium displays the received context information as Caller ID below the entries:
+KeePassium displays the received context information as Context below the entries:

 Screenshot

-Tap the Copy button next to Caller ID to copy it to clipboard.
+Tap the Copy button next to Context to copy it to clipboard.
 We will need it later.

 Some apps do not identify themselves to AutoFill.
 In this case, KeePassium receives no context information and cannot find relevant entries.
 The only solution is to ask the developers of that app to enable Password AutoFill in their app; this will make it compatible with all password managers.

-KeePassium uses the Caller ID to find most relevant entries for the target app.
-To get relevant entries listed first, you need to add the Caller ID to the entry.
+KeePassium uses the context to find most relevant entries for the target app.
+To get relevant entries listed first, you need to add context info to the entry.

 • Open your database in main KeePassium app